BrightTag/Crosstie/README.md

 BrightTag Crosstie
 ==================

-The Crosstie Content and Utility functions are designed to help make delivering content like &lt;script&gt;, &lt;img /&gt;, &lt;iframe&gt;, and &lt;link&gt; uniform while utilizing the best practices when integrating tags within the BrightTag tag management system.
+The Crosstie [Content](#content-functions) functions are designed to help make delivering content like &lt;script&gt;, &lt;img /&gt;, &lt;iframe&gt;, and &lt;link&gt; uniform while utilizing the best practices when integrating tags within the BrightTag tag management system.
+The [Utility](#utility-functions) functions are optimized Javascript functions intended for commonly encountered requirements such as each, filter, map, contains, types and extend.

 Content Functions
 -----------------